 What Are “Early Pay Off” Penalties?

 EPO penalties are fees that originating lenders have to pay whenever a loan pays off within four to six months of funding.
 Borrowers are not responsible for these fees, but borrowers are encouraged not to pay off or refinance their loans right away to avoid saddling the originating lender with the fees.

-The “origination lender” has to pay the EPO fee b/c most loans are re-sold to investors or other lenders with built in “premiums” to cover the up front fees.
-The EPO penalty covers the premium that covered the up front fees (over-simplified version).
+The “origination lender” has to pay the EPO fee because most loans are re-sold to investors or other lenders with built-in “premiums” to cover the upfront fees.
+The EPO penalty covers the premium that covered the upfront fees (over-simplified version).

 Founder/Broker | JVM Lending

 (855) 855-4491 | DRE# 1197176, NMLS# 310167